 Secretary-General Ban Ki-Moon outlined a compelling vision for nuclear disarmament at the weekend.
 He was speaking on the eve of the Nuclear Non-Proliferation Treaty Review Conference at the United Nations.
 So, this Ban Ki-Moon speech was timely and topical.
 Thus, in his speech he identified a five-point action plan.
 A plan that’s needed to rid the world of nuclear weapons.

 He delivered his speech at the renowned Riverside Church in Harlem, New York.
 His lofty ambitions are matched by the Riverside Church whose bell tower is the tallest in the United States.
-But lofty ambitions aside Secretary-General Moon made good use of the Riverside’s historical background; skilfully weaving in the speaking precedents of Martin Luther King and Nelson Mandela into his introduction.
+But lofty ambitions aside Secretary-General Moon made good use of the Riverside’s historical background; skillfully weaving in the speaking precedents of Martin Luther King and Nelson Mandela into his introduction.

 His successful introduction was capped with an excellent reference to his audience: